 Next Fight & Career Outlook (2025–2026)

 At this stage of his career, Gaethje’s future is defined by selectivity rather than volume.
 He has openly stated that he is focused on meaningful fights—specifically title opportunities—rather than chasing activity for its own sake.
-The upcoming bout at UFC 324 represents potentially his final run at the undisputed crown.
+This path now positions him for one final undisputed title run.

 Family & Personal Life